You Made it!

 That's not the goal here.

-Iconic means being the person other entertainment executives think of when they need expertise.
+Iconic means being the person other entertainment executives think of when they need advice or specific expertise.

 When a journalist needs a quote about venue partnerships, they call you.